 What Are Bavarian Crêpes, For National Bavarian Crêpes Day

-What’s the filling?
+What’s the main filling?

-It can be as simple as jams or cinnamon and sugar.
+• Sweet fillings can be as simple as jams or cinnamon and sugar.
 Some crêpes aren’t even filled.
 They rely on a sweet or savory topping for their flavor.

 > The history of crêpes.